 This 2017 review laid out the tired, old, restrictive guidelines by which current US research on the epigenetic effects of stress is funded.
 The reviewer rehashed paradigms circumscribed by his authoritative position in guiding funding, and called for more government funding to support and extend his reach.
 The reviewer won’t change his beliefs regarding individual … Continue reading How one person’s paradigms regarding stress and epigenetics impedes relevant research

-This 2014 French study was a parody of science, in my view.
+This 2014 French study was a parody of science.
 The researchers “made up” missing data on over 50% of the men and over 47% of the women!
 All to satisfy their model that drove an agenda of the effects of adverse childhood experiences.
-As an example of how silly and sad this … Continue reading Is it science, or is it a silly and sad farce when researchers “make up” missing data?
+As an example of how silly and sad this was: Two of … Continue reading Is it science, or is it a silly and sad farce when researchers “make up” missing data?

 This 2014 UK human study found: “Type 2 diabetes is characterized by disruption of stress-related processes across multiple biological systems and increased exposure to life stress.”
-HOWEVER, the stress effects are not shown conclusively to be either a cause or consequence of type 2 diabetes.
-Correlation is not causation.
-Looking around for clues as to … Continue reading Problematic research on stress that will never make a contribution toward advancing science
+HOWEVER, the stress effects weren’t conclusively shown to be either a cause or consequence of type 2 diabetes.
+Correlation wasn’t causation.
+Looking around for clues as to what went … Continue reading Problematic research on stress that will never make a contribution toward advancing science

 This 2014 UK human study was the first on telomere length I’ve curated, so here’s some background information: “Telomeres are..structures..that cap the ends of..chromosomes, protecting them from end-to-end fusion and degradation during cell division.
 Human telomeric DNA naturally shortens with age during..cell divisions and as a result of oxidative attack.
 At critical shortness, telomeres exhibit … Continue reading Shorter telomere length in older men but not older women